aws-cloudformation/rain/README.md

 * be easy to read, making good use of white-space while taking up the minimum of space needed to convey the important information
 * use colour to highlight things the user needs to be aware of
 * use colour to differentiate different kinds of information
+* show progress so that the user knows we haven't crashed

 Examples:

 * All commands colourise the stack/resource status
 * `logs` colours the message field so that it stands out
+* `deploy` shows a "spinner" while working

 ### Be machine-friendly